swadand/swadand/README.md

 - 🔭 <del>Currently working on a Chatroom with php and MySQL</del>
 - 🎮️ Working on a short game in Godot.
-- 🌱 Learning Vue.js and Go Right now.
+- 🌱 Practicing Vue.js and Go Right now.